Police investigate shooting near Seattle’s Garfield High

 Because there were some students and staff at Garfield High when the shooting occurred, the school entered a “shelter-in-place protocol,” Hart said.
 The protocol lasted about 20 minutes and was lifted at the direction of police.

-Hart said the school will be sharing video surveillance footage with police, and that on Friday, additional personnel from the district’s Safety & Security Department would be on campus.
+Hart said the school would be sharing video surveillance footage with police, and that on Friday, additional personnel from the district’s Safety & Security Department would be on campus.